rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 The intuition is that these cells will be _read_, the first one when computing `matrix(i, start_j)`, and the second one when computing `matrix(i+1, end_{j+1} - 1)`.
 (The notation is a little clumsy here.
 The quantity `end_{j+1}` is meant to be the last column computed on row `i+1`.)
 Since we know the real values of `matrix(i, start_j - 1)` and `matrix(i, end_j + 1)` are too large to contribute to the final edit distance, and since we don't actually want to _compute_ those values, we need (it seems) to put something there that the algorithm can safely read that we know will force the cell to not participate in the final answer.

-However, if you are using the memory optimizations described below, then the values remaining in these cells are:
+However, if you are using the one row memory optimization described below, then the values remaining in these cells are:

 - on the left hand side, the value of `matrix(i-1, start_{j - 1})` that was already proved to result in exceeding `max_edits` in order for us to increment `start_j` to its current position, or, in the case of `start_j==1`, the value `i`, which is the largest edit distance possible on row `i`; and
 - on the right hand side, the value of `matrix(i-1, end_j)` that was already proved to result in exceeding `max_edits` in order for us to decrement `end_j` to its current position, or, in the case that `end_j` is as large as it's ever been, the value `i`, which is the largest edit distance possible on row `i`.

 In all cases, neither of these values will interfere with your final computation, as they are already too large to make a difference.
+A similar argument works for the two row Damerau–Levenshtein algorithm.

+I do not claim to be the first person to make this observation, because that is unlikely given how much study this algorithm has received, but I have never seen this optimization anywhere else, probably because the one row memory optimization is so rare.

 ### Lazy / Unconditional Initialization of First Column